LemonsDropsLemon/Luxart-VMT-lightbar-plugin/README.md

 # Luxart-VMT-lightbar-plugin
-a plugin designed for a replacement to the ONX EVP vehicle pack, but can be used for other VMT type vehicles.
+A plugin designed for a replacement to the ONX EVP vehicle pack, but can be used for other VMT type vehicles.

 All you need, is to take this plugin, and place it inside of the "PLUGINS" folder in luxart.

+## file structure
-Your file structure should look like this:
+Your file structure should look like this

 ```── PLUGINS/
 	└── vmt_lightbars/